BC Energy Step Code

 Moving Toward BC Energy Step Code 3: Info Session

 We are holding an information session to help prepare you for the upcoming implementation of BC Energy Step Code 3 on October 1, 2020.
 Richard Kadulski, architect and envelope consultant, will share his tips for improving energy performance of buildings and strategies for building envelope design and construction.
 Hot breakfast to be provided.
 Please arrive 15-30min early if you would like breakfast or coffee so that we can start promptly.
 This event is anticipated to qualify for 2 informal training points through BC Housing's Continuing Professional Development (CPD) system.

 BC Energy Step Code requirements

-Starting October 9, 2019 (note revised start date), all new construction and substantial renovations on Bowen will need to meet Step One of the BC Energy Step Code.
+As of October 9, 2019, all new construction and substantial renovations on Bowen need to meet Step One of the BC Energy Step Code.

-Thank you to the over 40 people who attended our Builder’s Breakfast and Open House on September 17, 2019 to learn more about and discuss the BC Energy Step Code.
-If you missed the event, or would like a review of the material, you can view the slides presented by Greg Cormier, our Building Inspector, and the educational poster series here.
+We held a Builder’s Breakfast and Open House on September 17, 2019 to learn more about and discuss the BC Energy Step Code.
+You can view the slides presented by Greg Cormier, our Building Inspector, and the educational poster series here.